Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

 ```
 This command will validate, and install missing required PowerShell modules to deploy the Payment Card Payment processing solution for PCI DSS enablement.

-## Example 2 Installing required modules and configuring a global admin
+## Example 2 Configuring your global admin

 ```powershell
  .\0-Setup-AdministrativeAccountAndPermission.ps1